 7. Railway Museum

-Railway museum is behind the railway station and I loved this place.
-It was very informative.
-Well maintained old coaches makes you go awe.
-There is also a gallery depicting the evolution of railways in India.
-In ancient times it looked more like horse or bullock carts that ran on tracks, animals are seen pulling the carts.
-And then there is a picture of a guy walking on the tracks with light!
 Imagine the speed of the cart being pulled and the arrogance of power of people sitting inside the carriage.
 It feels proud to see that we have come a long way.
 Future prospective ideas are also listed here.
-The exhibits show interesting carriages and you get to peep into the engines too.
-I so loved it.
+The exhibits show interesting carriages, and you get to peep into the engines too.
+I loved it so much.

 8. Mysore Sand Sculpture Museum